Protect Progress: The Bangladesh Accord and Garment Worker Safety Under Threat

 #RanaPlazaNeverAgain: The Rana Plaza collapse

-24 April marks eight years since the Rana Plaza building collapsed with thousands of people inside, killing at least 1,134 people.
-Because of the pandemic and a recently ordered lockdown in Bangladesh Clean Clothes Campaign, together with unions and labour rights organisations in Bangladesh launched ranaplazaneveragain.org to commemorate this day safely in Bangladesh and across the world and to take action to ensure that a disaster like this can never happen again.
+24 April 2021 marked eight years since the Rana Plaza building collapsed with thousands of people inside, killing at least 1,134 people.
+Because of the pandemic and a lockdown in Bangladesh that coincided with the anniversary Clean Clothes Campaign, together with unions and labour rights organisations in Bangladesh launched ranaplazaneveragain.org to commemorate this day safely in Bangladesh and across the world and to take action to ensure that a disaster like this can never happen again.

 #ProtectProgress: The Bangladesh Accord

 The collapse was an important eye-opener for the industry, which became a major driver for change in the field of workplace safety.
 The Accord on Fire and Building Safety in Bangladesh was signed weeks after the collapse as a binding safety programme, out of the realisation that the voluntary programmes of the past had failed to prevent the tragedy.
-The binding contract, which has been critical to the programme’s success and brands’ compliance, is currently slated to end on 31 May.
+The binding contract, which has been critical to the programme’s success and brands’ compliance, was slated to end on 31 May and was eventually extended to 31 August.
 Unions and labour activists call for a new binding agreement on factory safety to be put in place as soon as possible to safeguard the progress made in Bangladesh and expand the model to other countries.

 Information on the Bangladesh Accord

 The latest Accord quarterly report

 The protect progress campaign page (CCC)

 Clean Clothes Campaign Rana Plaza statement

 Blog by Workers Rights Consortium

 What others say about the Accord